yuanzhongshang/GIFT/docs/documentation/07_A_Quick_Guide.md

 Running GIFT with Summary Statistics
 -------------------
 We recommend performing the GIFT analysis using the summary statistic version.
 If you have individual-level data, please [convert it into into the corresponding summary statistics](https://yuanzhongshang.github.io/GIFT/documentation/05_analysis_reproduce.html#convert-the-individual-level-data-into-the-summary-statistics).
 First, ensure GIFT is successfully installed.
-For more details, refer to the (installation guide)[https://yuanzhongshang.github.io/GIFT/documentation/02_installation.html].
+For more details, refer to the [installation guide](https://yuanzhongshang.github.io/GIFT/documentation/02_installation.html).
 ```r
 #devtools::install_github('yuanzhongshang/GIFT')
 library(GIFT)
 ```
 #### Step 1: Pre-process the summary statistics with different formats.
 In this guild, we use the simulations based on the realistic genotypes from GEUVADIS (n1=465) and UK Biobank (n2=5,000) in a region on chr 5 as an example.
 This region includes four genes: RASA1, COX7C, CCNH and TMEM161B.
-We set RASA1 as the causal gene with the effect size being sqrt(0.1).Here, we convert different summary statistics (plink (.qassoc), GEMMA (.assoc.txt) and SAIGE (.txt)) and LD matrix data formats (matrix (.txt) or h5 format (.h5)) to GIFT inputs.
+We set RASA1 as the causal gene with the effect size being sqrt(0.1).
+Here, we convert different summary statistics (plink (.qassoc), GEMMA (.assoc.txt) and SAIGE (.txt)) and LD matrix data formats (matrix (.txt) or h5 format (.h5)) to GIFT inputs.
 ```r
 library(GIFT)
 dir <- getwd()